FUNMIIB/Final_Project/README.md

 - How does the model work?

 **Database**
-Jupyter notebook was used to create the database.
-The csv was read into python using pandas A provisional database that mimics the final database structure is presented
+Jupyter notebook was used to create the dataframe.
+The csv was read into python using pandas.
+The database will be created using PostgreSQL and pgAdmin to present a provisional database that mimics the final database structure.

-Team members present a provisional database that stands in for the final database and accomplishes the
-following:
-✓ Sample data that mimics the
-expected final database structure or schema ✓ Draft machine learning module is connected to the provisional database
-**Technologies used**
-We created a repository named Final Project Github Machine learning
-Building the database using Jupyter notebook